-While common law marriage is not recognized as a legal way of marrying in the State of New York for inheritance and other legal purposes, if the marriage is valid in a state that does recognizes common law marriage, New York law would then recognize that marriage as valid in accordance with the “full faith and credit” clause of the U.S. Constitution.
+While common law marriage is not recognized as a legal way of marrying in the State of New York for inheritance and other legal purposes if the marriage is valid in a state that does recognize common law marriage, New York law would then recognize that marriage as valid in accordance with the “full faith and credit” clause of the U.S. Constitution.

 In other words, if a couple can establish their common law marriage relationship in a state that recognizes common law marriage such as Pennsylvania, Alabama, Colorado, District of Columbia, Georgia (if common law marriage created prior to 1/1/97), Iowa, Kansas, Montana, New Hampshire (for probate purposes), Oklahoma, Rhode Island, South Carolina, Texas, Utah, Ohio, and Florida (if common law marriage was entered into before 1968), then New York would recognize that marriage and the couple’s inheritance right to each other’s estate should one pass away.

 Establishing Criteria for Recognition of Common Law Marriage in New York

 However, the criteria for establishing common law marriage varies depending upon which state the couple is claiming recognizes their common law marriage.
 For example, let’s say the couple resides in Manhattan.
 However, they visited the State of Pennsylvania for a week last year while on vacation.
 Because Pennsylvania law does not require any specific period of time that the couple must reside in the State to establish their common law marriage, even spending a vacation and producing a hotel receipt might be construed as a legal common law marriage.
 If the couple then returns to their residence in New York, and one of them dies six months later, New York law may possibly recognize the common law marriage and the inheritance rights of the surviving partner similar to those of a legally married New York spouse.